Guide To Crappie Fishing In Massachusetts

 Many fishing waters in Mass contain crappie.
 Most ponds, small lakes and some rivers are likely to hold at least some crappie.
 The major lakes are more likely to hold healthy populations of crappie.
-These lakes include Assawompset Pond, Cheshire Reservoir, Congamond Lake, Hamilton Reservoir, Lake Chaubunagungamaug, Lake Cochituate, Lake Rohunta, Lake Quinsigamond, Norton Reservoir, Quabbin Reservoir, South Watuppa Pond, Wachusett Reservoir and Webster Lake.
+These lakes include Assawompset Pond, Cheshire Reservoir, Congamond Lake, Hamilton Reservoir, Lake Chaubunagungamaug, Lake Cochituate, Lake Onota, Lake Rohunta, Lake Quinsigamond, Norton Reservoir, Quabbin Reservoir, South Watuppa Pond, Wachusett Reservoir, Watuppa Ponds and Webster Lake.
 Ice fishing and crappie make for a great way to spend a winter day.

 Crappie are actually a member of the sunfish family and can be found in many Massachusetts lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.